fashberg/WThermostatBeca/README.md

 Fork of <https://github.com/klausahrenberg/WThermostatBeca> with some new features.

-Replaces original Tuya firmware on Beca thermostat with ESP8266 wifi module.
+Replaces original Tuya firmware on Beca thermostat with ESP8266 WiFi module.

 ## Supported Devices